jwworth/command-line-cheat-sheet/README.md

 ### Contributing

 The goal of this document is to be the most exhaustive UNIX command line cheat sheet on the internet.
-I would be grateful and gratified of somebody contributed!
+I would be grateful and gratified if somebody contributed!
 Please open a pull request or issue if you have some UNIX tips to share.